deansher/aider/docker/README.md

 Brade is a fork of Aider that lets you pair program with LLMs, editing code in your local git repository.
 Start a new project or work with an existing git repo.
-Brade works best with GPT-4o & Claude 3.5 Sonnet and can connect to almost any LLM.
+Brade works best with Claude 3.5 Sonnet and is only tested with that model.

 ## Quick Start